Ken Langone

-Kenneth Gerard Langone Sr. KSG (born September 16, 1935) is an American billionaire businessman, investor, and philanthropist, best known for organizing financing for the founders of The Home Depot.
-He has been a major donor to the Republican Party.
+Kenneth Gerard Langone Sr. KSG (born September 16, 1935) is an American billionaire businessman best known for organizing financing for the founders of The Home Depot.
+He is a major donor to the Republican Party.

 Early life

-Langone was born in Roslyn Heights, New York, to Italian American working-class parents.
+Langone was born in Roslyn Heights, New York, to Italian American parents.
 His father was a plumber and his mother a cafeteria worker.
-Langone's family has been described as having "a lot of love, but not a lot of money."
 He was a student at Bucknell University and the New York University Stern School of Business.

 Business career

 In the early 1960s, Langone began his career at a Wall Street financial services company named R.W.
 Pressprich, where he helped develop new business.
 In 1968 Langone met and persuaded Ross Perot to let Pressprich handle Electronic Data Systems's IPO.
-In 1969, Langone would be named Pressprich's president.
+In 1969, Langone was named Pressprich's president.

 In 1974, Langone formed the venture capital firm Invemed.
 Langone organized financing for Bernard Marcus and Arthur Blank to found Home Depot.
-Now a national chain with over 400,000 employees, it is Langone's most notable business venture.
+Now an international chain with over 450,000 employees, it is Langone's most notable business venture.

+Langone was a member of the board of directors of General Electric from 1999 to 2005.
+He defended Jack Welch's tenure as chief executive of GE, blaming Welch's successors for the company's steep decline.

-Langone has been on the boards of Geeknet, General Electric, Database Technologies, ChoicePoint Inc., Unifi, and Yum!
+Langone was a member of the boards of Geeknet, Database Technologies, ChoicePoint Inc., Unifi, and Yum!
 Brands, Inc.

 Langone was chairman of the New York Stock Exchange's Compensation Committee from 1999 to 2003.
 In 2004, New York Attorney General Eliot Spitzer filed a lawsuit against the New York Stock Exchange's former Chairman Richard Grasso to return $100 million to the NYSE that were part of his $139.5 million pay package.
-The lawsuit named Langone who had approved the pay package.
+The lawsuit named Langone, who had approved the pay package.
 Langone denied that the pay packages were illegal considering that the NYSE had direct knowledge of the board's decision.
 On July 1, 2008, the New York State Court of Appeals dismissed all claims against Grasso because the NYSE had changed its status from a nonprofit to a for-profit organization, which meant that the Attorney General had lost standing to sue Grasso.

-In July 2022, Langone helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.
+According to Forbes magazine, Langone's net worth as of 2024 is approximately $8 billion.Ken Langone: $8B Real Time Net Worth as of 1/21/24, #301 in the world today, Forbes.